 Potato leafhopper data

 Suction trap samples were collected weekly from 18 May to 19 October in 2018, 17 May to 18 October in 2019, 22 May to 23 October in 2020 and 21 May to 22 October in 2021.
 Details about location information can be found in Lagos-Kutz et al. (2020), except for Concord, Nebraska (GPS: 42.386, -96.958; collector: Nicole Luhr) which was added to the network in 2019.
-Data from the suction trap located in Chase, Louisiana were collected only in 2018 and 2021.
 PLH from the trap samples were identified and counted by DL-K. A selection of specimens was deposited at the INHS-Insect Collection by using the following voucher numbers: 1011441-1011460.

-For statistical analyses, seasonal PLH counts were obtained by summing counts in May-June (Spring), July-August (Summer), and September-October (Autumn).
+For statistical analyses, we calculated the PLH aggregate activity-density as the sum of PLH detected at a given suction trap in a given year.
+We also summarized two phenology metrics for each suction trap and year: the day of year when PLH were first detected, and the day of year when PLH were last detected.
+Prior to modeling first and last detections, we removed suction trap*year combinations that did not have first detections before August 1 or last detections after August 1.

-Environmental covariate data
+Land cover data

-Climate data were obtained from the PRISM Climate Group (PRISM 2020), which provides daily measures of precipitation and temperature at a ~30 sec resolution.
-From within a 10 km radius circle around each suction trap site, we extracted values of daily precipitation (mm) and mean temperature (oCelsius).
-We then calculated seasonal average daily precipitation and mean temperature for the spring (March-May), summer (June-August), and autumn (September-November) months.
-Land cover data were obtained from the United States Department of Agriculture – National Statistics Service Cropland Data Layer (USDA-NASS 2018).
-Due to their importance as hosts to PLH, we focused on the amount of soybean, alfalfa and potato in the landscape around each suction trap site.
-Proportion alfalfa and proportion potato were calculated as the number of 30x30 m pixels classified as alfalfa or potato, respectively, divided by the total number of pixels within a 1 km radius circle around the suction trap site.
-We used functions available in the ‘raster’, ‘rgdal’, and ‘rgeos’ R packages to curate all spatial data (Bivand and Rundel 2020, Bivand et al. 2020, Hijmans 2020).
-Environmental covariates were visualized using the R package ‘tmap’.
-Maps depicting climate and land cover covariates across sites are provided in Supplementary Figures 1-3.
+Land cover data were obtained from the United States Department of Agriculture – National Statistics Service Cropland Data Layer (USDA-NASS 2021).
+Due to their importance as hosts to PLH, we focused on the amount of alfalfa, beans, and potato in the landscape around each suction trap site.
+Proportions alfalfa (code 36), beans (codes 5, 26, 42, 239, 240, 241, and 254), and potato (code 43) were calculated as the number of 30x30 m pixels classified as alfalfa, beans, or potato, respectively, divided by the total number of pixels within a 1 km radius circle around the suction trap site.
+We used functions available in the ‘raster’, ‘rgdal’, and ‘rgeos’ R packages to curate all spatial data (Bivand and Rundel 2021, Bivand et al. 2021, Hijmans 2022).
+Environmental covariates were visualized using the R package ‘tmap’ (Tennekes 2018).

 Statistical analysis